 First, you should make a list of all the attractions you want to visit during your time in Paris.
 Try to come up with a realistic list based on the amount of time you’ll be in Paris as you don’t want to spend your entire trip going from museum to museum.

-NOTE: This example uses current prices as of July 2018.
+NOTE: This example uses current prices as of June 2023.

-Example: I want to visit the Louvre (€15), Sainte-Chapelle (€10), Musée Rodin (€10), Conciergerie (€9), Versailles with access to Trianon and gardens (€20), Musée de l’Armée (Army Museum) and Napoleon’s tomb (€12), and the Paris Sewer Tour (€4,40) = €80.40
+Example: I want to visit the Louvre (€17), Sainte-Chapelle (€11,50), Musée Rodin (€13), Conciergerie (€11.5), Versailles with access to Trianon and gardens (€19.5), Musée de l’Armée (Army Museum) and Napoleon’s tomb (€15), and the Musee d’Orsay (€16) = €103.5

 Next, you’ll need to decide how many days it will likely take you to visit all the attractions.
 Remember it can be easy to be too ambitious and think you’ll take in three art museums and two churches in one day, but that will simply leave you exhausted and overwhelmed.
 Try to be realistic.

-Now, compare the price of the needed pass (2, 4, or 6 day) with your entrance fee total.
-Current prices (updated in 2018) are €48 for a 2-day pass, €62 for a 4-day pass, and €74 for a 6-day.
+Now, compare the price of the needed pass with your entrance fee total.
+Current prices (as of June 2023) are €55 for a 2-day pass, €70 for a 4-day pass, and €85 for a 6-day pass.
 Typically, you’ll find that you’ll save money if you plan to visit more than four or five attractions with the pass.
 However, this is not always the case so do try to use tips above to figure out if they are worth it for you.

-Example: OK, so it would cost me €80,40 as an adult to visit all the places on my list and I think I need 3 days.
-Since there is no 3-day pass, I’ll need to purchase the 4-day pass which is €62.
-If I visit all the listed attractions in the 4-day period, I’ll have a cost savings of €18,40 and it should also keep me from waiting in the ticket lines.
+Example: OK, so it would cost me €103.5 as an adult to visit all the places on my list and I think I need 3 days.
+Since there is no 3-day pass, I’ll need to purchase the 4-day pass which is €70.
+If I visit all the listed attractions in the 4-day period, I’ll have a cost savings of €33.5 and it should also keep me from waiting in the ticket lines.

 How to Buy the Paris Museum Pass?

-Online Voucher for Pick-Up: To avoid shipping costs, you can also order 2, 4, or 6 day Paris Museum Pass online from Paris Tourist Office and then collect your order free of charge from the central Paris Tourist Office located at 25 Rue des Pyramides, 75001 Paris, France.
+Online Voucher for Pick-Up: To avoid shipping costs, you can also order 2, 4, or 6 day Paris Museum Pass online and pick it up in Paris free of charge.
+There are several websites offering this service, we’d recommend comparing prices and pick-up locations.

 Tips on Getting the Most Out of Your Paris Museum Pass